 Malayas are generally classified by GIA as belonging to the Pyrope-Spessartine species, but our study shows that the majority contain significant amounts of all 3 end-members (Pyrope, Almandine and Spessartine), while fewer are either Pyrope-Almandines or Pyrope-Spessartines.
 Other researchers who have performed chemical analyses on Malaya Garnets using an electron microprobe report that a small amount of Grossular (under 5%) is also commonly present.

 Near-colorless Malayas are very rare.
 We have encountered only one example (pictured below), and such Malayas have not been described anywhere else in gemological literature.
-The near-colorless gem has a slight orange tint due to manganese.
+This near-colorless gem has a slight orange tint due to manganese.
 The small size and depth of the gem also contributes to a lighter appearance.
-This Malaya Pyrope contains the least amount of Spessartine of any orange Malaya tested (62% Pyrope, 36% Spessartine, 2% Almandine).
+This Malaya Pyrope contains the least amount of Spessartine of any orange Malaya we tested (62% Pyrope, 36% Spessartine, 2% Almandine).
 It has the same major composition as pale pink Malaya, but the concentration of chromium is too low to induce pink as the predominant color.
 However, there is sufficient chromium to induce pink fluorescence under long wave UV light.

 Malayas with orange body color (due to Spessartine content) are far less common in the marketplace than reddish stones.
 Orange Malayas can be orangey red, pure orange, brownish orange, pale orange, and near-colorless with just a hint of orange.
 Some orangey red Malayas will shift color to brownish orange when viewed under fluorescent light.
 As already mentioned, most orange Malayas are primarily Pyrope, but a few have been found to be primarily Spessartine.